 Nitrous oxide is very safe and does not damage any of your internal organs.
 In fact, the only real dangers from using nitrous oxide when administered by a professional are the disorienting effects—meaning you could trip or fall if you stand too quickly.
 Thankfully, these effects only last for 3-5 minutes after the mask has been removed.
 You will not experience any “hangover” effects from the nitrous oxide and you will be able to safely drive yourself home after the procedure.

 Do you have any questions about your upcoming dental procedure?
 We’re here to help!
-Call Downtown Dental in River North or the Loop today!
+Call your local River North or Loop dentist today!